Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 Though most lenders permit unlimited access to the reserve, not all of them will guarantee to keep this reserve available indefinitely.

-Lenders may withdraw access to the reserve for many reasons - citing high interest rates or an ‘adverse’ property market, for example.
-Of course, there are some exceptions - for example, there are lenders who can guarantee that their loan will be available for a set amount of time.
+Lenders may withdraw access to the reserve for many reasons, such as citing high interest rates or an ‘adverse’ property market, for example.
+Of course, there are some exceptions – for example, there are lenders who can guarantee that their loan will be available for a set amount of time.

 That said, it’s also worth noting that a lender is not actually obliged to offer you a withdrawal.
 Like with any mortgage, they may refuse if they have concerns over your use of the funds.

 There’s usually no fees for making a withdrawal, and no new set-up fees.
 However, there’s often minimum and maximum quantities that can be taken out in one go.
-This varies by lender, but on the low end can be around £500, going up to £6,000 with some lenders.
+This varies from lender-to-lender, but on the low end can be around £500, going up to £6,000 with some lenders.

 Drawdown mortgage FAQs